 - Implementation of the two-factor authentication option for consumers.

-- Effectively implementing effectively cybersecurity measures.
+- Effectively implementing cybersecurity measures.

 Why Should NFT Market Places Implement KYC & AML Procedures?